zaicodes/beyond-photos-photography/TESTING.md

 ![Samsung tab 3](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/testing/samsung.tab3.jpg)

 ## Further Testing

 To ensure the functionality and responsiveness of my website, I conducted comprehensive testing on both local host and on published website.

 ### Testing Links:

 On the index page, I thoroughly tested each link, and they all worked as expected.
 I did this on both local host and published website.
 Links leading to external pages, such as the social media links, opened correctly in separate browser tabs.
 The same meticulous testing was performed on the gallery page, faqs page, contact page and even the confirmation page.
 All links functioned correctly, and external links opened in separate tabs as intended.

+### Testing the video in FAQs

+I conducted extensive testing of the video in FAQs page across various screen sizes too, to ensure its responsiveness.
+Additionally, the video offers users an array of controls, including play, accelerometer, autoplay, gyroscope, and full-screen options for a customized viewing experience.

+"Gyroscope & Accelerometer" functionality ensures that the video orientation remains aligned with the device's position, even when the user rotates their phone, thus keeping the content upright.

 ### Contact Us Form Testing:

 I thoroughly tested the contact us form on both local host stage and published product, to ensure its functionality.

 When attempting to submit the form without filling in any input fields, the form correctly directed users to fill in the first name field.
 After providing the first name, I tried submitting again, and the form guided me to fill out the last name field.
 The process continued seamlessly, prompting me to fill the email etc.